PaloAltoNetworks/prisma_channel_resources/lab_deploy/README.md

 Once you finished assigning values to the variables (if using nano as your editor) hit `ctl + x`, `y`, then `enter`
 <br />

 * Huge shoutout to Sean Sullivan for his assistance on the Prometheus Grafana Deployment.
+See his repo [PaloAltoNetworks/pcs-metrics-monitoring](https://github.com/PaloAltoNetworks/pcs-metrics-monitoring)

 Then edit the file in `./volumes/prometheus/` called `prometheus.yml`.
 First, `cd ./volumes/prometheus/`

 ```bash
 nano ./prometheus.yml